Public School 71K

 Public School 71K is a historic school building located in Williamsburg, Brooklyn, New York City.
+It contains the Beis Rochel School, a Satmar girls-only private Jewish school.
 It was built in 1888–1889 to designs by James W. Naughton.
-It is a symmetrical three story, brick building with stone trim in the Second Empire style.
+It is a symmetrical three story, brick building with stone trim in the French Second Empire style.
 It features a tall central tower with a high mansard roof and original iron cresting.

 It was listed on the National Register of Historic Places in 1982.

-Today, the building serves as a Beis Rochel Satmar girls' school and a joy hall.

 This building has an exact twin in Bedford-Stuyvesant, Brooklyn: the Excellence Charter School at 225 Patchen Ave.